A convicting quote from Jonathan Edwards, lightly modernized here by Ray Ortlund [1]:

 Read the rest here.

-Posted by Beth at 2:23 PM 0 comments Links to this post
+Posted by Beth at 2:23 PM 0 comments

 Labels: Ann Voscamp, Art, Children, Christian Life, Encouragement, Godly Living, Kids, Life, Role Models